rinamoh/requirement-analysis/README.md

 7.  **Manages Scope Creep:** By clearly defining what is (and isn't) in scope, requirement analysis helps control "scope creep" – the uncontrolled growth of a project's scope – which can derail projects.
 Any new requests can be evaluated against the baseline requirements.

 In essence, a robust requirement analysis phase lays the groundwork for a successful software project, ensuring that the development effort is focused, efficient, and ultimately delivers value to the end-users.

+## Key Activities in Requirement Analysis

+Requirement analysis is a multi-faceted process composed of several interconnected activities.
+Each activity plays a vital role in transforming initial ideas into a clear and actionable set of requirements for software development.

+### Requirement Gathering

+This is the initial phase where all potential information, needs, and constraints related to the software system are collected.
+It involves understanding the project's scope, objectives, and the problems it aims to solve from various perspectives.

+* **Objective:** To cast a wide net and collect all possible requirements from all available sources.
+* **Sources:** Stakeholders (users, clients, business owners), existing systems, documentation, market research, industry standards.
+* **Methods:** Brainstorming sessions, informal discussions, reviewing existing artifacts.

+### Requirement Elicitation

+Following the broader gathering, elicitation focuses on actively drawing out detailed and specific requirements from stakeholders.
+It's about getting beneath surface-level requests to understand the true underlying needs.

+* **Objective:** To extract explicit and implicit needs from stakeholders in a structured manner.
+* **Techniques:**
+    * **Interviews:** One-on-one or group discussions with key stakeholders.
+    * **Workshops (JAD/RAD sessions):** Collaborative sessions involving multiple stakeholders to define and refine requirements.
+    * **Surveys/Questionnaires:** Used for collecting input from a large number of stakeholders.
+    * **Observation:** Observing users performing their tasks in their natural environment to identify implicit needs.
+    * **Prototyping/Mock-ups:** Creating preliminary versions of the system to get early feedback.
+    * **Document Analysis:** Reviewing existing system documentation, business process manuals, and regulations.

+### Requirement Documentation

+Once requirements have been gathered and elicited, they must be formally recorded in a clear, unambiguous, and consistent manner.
+This creates a single source of truth for the project.

+* **Objective:** To systematically record all agreed-upon requirements for the software system.
+* **Formats:**
+    * **Functional Requirements Specification (FRS):** Details what the system *must do*.
+    * **Non-Functional Requirements (NFRs):** Defines how the system *should perform* (e.g., performance, security, usability, scalability).
+    * **Use Cases:** Describes interactions between users (actors) and the system to achieve a specific goal.
+    * **User Stories:** Short, simple descriptions of a feature told from the perspective of the user.
+    * **Data Models:** Illustrates the structure of data and relationships between entities.
+    * **System Flow Diagrams:** Visualizes the sequence of operations or data flow.

+### Requirement Analysis and Modeling

+This activity involves a deep dive into the documented requirements to scrutinize their quality, resolve conflicts, identify dependencies, and represent them in various models to gain a clearer understanding.

+* **Objective:** To refine, clarify, categorize, and prioritize requirements, and to represent them using various models.
+* **Activities:**
+    * **Clarity and Completeness Check:** Ensuring all requirements are understandable and nothing is missing.
+    * **Consistency Check:** Identifying and resolving contradictions between requirements.
+    * **Feasibility Assessment:** Evaluating whether requirements are technically and economically achievable within project constraints.
+    * **Prioritization:** Ranking requirements based on business value, effort, risk, and dependencies.
+    * **Conflict Resolution:** Mediating disagreements among stakeholders regarding specific requirements.
+    * **Modeling:** Creating diagrams and models (e.g., UML diagrams, data flow diagrams, state diagrams) to visualize system behavior and structure, making complex requirements easier to understand.

+### Requirement Validation

+The final critical step is to confirm that the documented requirements accurately reflect the true needs of the stakeholders and align with the project's overall goals.
+This is a crucial checkpoint before moving to design and development.

+* **Objective:** To ensure that the defined requirements are correct, complete, consistent, unambiguous, and traceable, and that they will lead to a system that meets stakeholder needs.
+* **Techniques:**
+    * **Reviews/Walkthroughs:** Presenting the documented requirements to stakeholders for formal review and feedback.
+    * **Prototyping:** Demonstrating working models of parts of the system to gather early feedback and confirm understanding.
+    * **Test Case Generation:** Developing test cases based on requirements to check their verifiability.
+    * **Requirement Traceability:** Linking requirements to design elements, code, and test cases to ensure all requirements are addressed.
+    * **Checklists:** Using predefined criteria to assess the quality of requirements.